leighrobertson512/blog/content/build-your-own-laptop-camp.md

 ![pi top building](images/summer_camps/pi-top/build.jpg)

-The steps we completed to build the Pi-Tops can be found on the Tech Em Studios blog, [PiTop Build](http://blog.techemstudios.com/pitop-building.html).
+The steps we completed to build the Pi-Tops can be found on the Tech Em Studios blog, [__PiTop Build__](http://blog.techemstudios.com/pitop-building.html).

 ### Raspberry Pi Projects